 Back in 2000, the Surfrider Foundation was one of the driving forces behind the initial passage of the Beaches Environmental Assessment and Coastal Health Act (BEACH Act).
 Today, our chapter network continues to work at the federal, state and local level to ensure that you have the information you need to know if a day at the beach will make you sick.

-The Trump Administration plans to open the Atlantic, Pacific, Eastern Gulf, and Arctic to new offshore oil drilling.
-Offshore drilling is a dirty and destructive business that will harm our ocean and coastal communities.
 We are witnessing the largest assault on our ocean in American history.
+The Trump Administration plans to open the Atlantic, Pacific, Gulf of Mexico, and Arctic to new offshore oil drilling — a dirty and destructive business that will harm our ocean and coastal communities.
+New drilling includes deafening seismic blasts during oil exploration that will harm and even kill innocent marine wildlife like whales and dolphins.